ManoJ-46/smart-file-organizer/README.md

-# smart-file-organizer
-A simple Python script that organizes images, videos, and documents into clean folders.
-Lightweight and beginner-friendly.
 # Smart File Organizer

 A simple Python script to organize your messy folders into clean sections like Images, Videos, and Documents.